 The question remains, what do major cities like Chicago do with this data?
 Can Chicago transportation officials conclude that the continued traffic congestion in our city is being caused by the influx in ride share users?
 I think it is pretty clear cities like Chicago need to continue to invest in public transportation.
 They have done so in the past few years, but improvements are still needed.
 I think city officials need to consider additional train lines that could cover more parts of the West and Northwest sides of the city.
 Further, city officials along with CTA, need to focus on making public transportation as smooth, safe and enjoyable for rider as possible.
 They should attempt to make the rider want to use a bus or train (i.e. making the stations safe as possible along with shorter commute times).

 Also, the city needs to continue, as it has done, to invest in bicycle lanes and bike sharing.
 This was a major focus of Rahm Emanuel’s administration.
 Let’s hope that incomiming mayor Lori Lightfoot continues to invest in these initiatives.

-If you or someone you loved has been seriously injured in a Chicago car accident or Chicago truck accident, then call Chicago personal injury lawyer, Aaron J. Bryant, for a free legal consultation at 312-614-1076
+If you or a loved one has been seriously injured in a Chicago traffic accident or Chicago truck accident, then call Chicago personal injury attorney, Aaron J. Bryant, for a free legal consultation at 312-614-1076.